 - 1 – Beer Kit (IPA, Hefeweizen, Amber Ale) This will probably vary depending on when you read this.

 - Tools – Spoon, auto siphon, sanitizer, cleaner

 They really set you up with just about everything you need to start brewing, I hight recommend you go this route.

-The hardest part about brewing beer at home is waiting for it be done!
+The hardest part about brewing beer at home is waiting for it to be done!
 I’ve gotten pretty good at this so I usually have a batch ready to finish each week.
 I like to stay ahead of the game instead of running out.

-What Kind of Beer Can You Brew?
+What Kind of Beer Can You Brew at Home?

 You can brew lots of great beers!
-There are some beers that are easier than others and that is why as a beginner its probably best to stick to a simple kit before trying one has several steps and temperature monitoring.
+There are some beers that are easier than others and that is why as a beginner its probably best to stick to a simple kit before trying one that has several steps and temperature monitoring.